zKillboard/zKillboard/information/faq.md

 #####How do you value blueprint copies?

-The information provided in the killmail does not give the reserach or material values of the blueprints, nor does it give how many runs the BPC has, therefore, it is impossible to appraise it. zKillboard has to make an assumption here (which I hate doing) and values all BPC's at 1% of the value of the BPO.
+The information provided in the killmail does not give the research or material values of the blueprints, nor does it give how many runs the BPC has, therefore, it is impossible to appraise it. zKillboard has to make an assumption here (which I hate doing) and values all BPC's at 1% of the value of the BPO.

 ***